 We offer wildlife and dragonfly tours in Valencia region, East Spain.
 The region is home to 60 species of odonata and the number continues increasing with the colonization of many African species.
+Moreover, it has been recently discovered a new species for science, the Cazuma pincertail (Onychogomphus cazuma).
+The last “new” European dragonfly species was found 20 years ago, so it is surprising that we are still finding new species.

 During our dragonfly walks, we might visit four main habitats where you will see a good variety of dragonflies.
 Below, we will explain you the species you might see in each habitat, so we can tailor-made the itinerary to match it with your preferences.
 So, please do not hesitate to contact us or visit our tour calendar for the next scheduled dragonfly trips!